hapify/hapify/CONTRIBUTING.md

 **Our community is a safe and friendly environment, where we support and treat each other with respect**.

-We invite you to actively participate in discussions on Github, [the Forum](https://www.Hapify.io/forum/) and [Slack](https://slack.Hapify.io/).
+We invite you to actively participate in discussions on Github, and [Slack](https://slack.Hapify.io/).

 You'll see many discussions about usage or design questions, but any topic is welcome.
 They are a great foundation to find potential issues, feature requests or documentation improvements.